rubenroo/Chatbot-V2/README.md

 # Chatbot-V2
 This repository shows a chatbot built in Pyton with NLTK.
 I have developed an impressive rule-based chatbot using just Python and the NLTK library.
 The NLTK's chat module utilizes various regular expression patterns in the user's intent and produces the corresponding output.
-This chatbot was made with the help from [analyticsvidhya.com.](https://www.analyticsvidhya.com/blog/2021/07/build-a-simple-chatbot-using-python-and-nltk/)
+This chatbot was made with a tutorial from [analyticsvidhya.com.](https://www.analyticsvidhya.com/blog/2021/07/build-a-simple-chatbot-using-python-and-nltk/)

 **Test it yourself:**